 Amateurs often struggle horrifically because their energy screams “getting” versus “giving”.

 I have sat in that boat.
 Horrible experience.

-If you focus most of your energy on getting money you exude a fear energy.
+If you focus most of your energy on getting the money, you exude fear energy.
 A “stay away” energy.
-A desperate energy.
+Desperate energy.

 This energy ensures you make little money online.
-You’ll drive little traffic.
+You’ll drive very little traffic.

 Everything about your blogging campaign will be little and you’ll always be an amateur until you blog mainly for fun.